reasnov/laravel-common-modules/docs/master/architecture.md

 *   **Usage:** When an action occurs in `Module A`, and other modules might need to react to it without `Module A` needing to know or care who those reactors are.
 *   **How it Works:**
-    1.  `Module A` (e.g., `InternshipService`) dispatches an `Event`.
+    1.  `Module A` (e.g., `OrderService`) dispatches an `Event`.
 This event should carry necessary data.
     2. Other modules (e.g., `User`, `Notification`) define `Listeners` that are configured to react to this specific `Event`.
-    3. The `Internship` module remains completely unaware of which other modules react to its event, ensuring strong decoupling.
+    3. The `Order` module remains completely unaware of which other modules react to its event, ensuring strong decoupling.

 ### 5.3 Pattern 3: Standard Framework Interfaces (Policies/Gates)